nextedy/gantt-docs/docs/about.md

 # About

-The Work Items Gantt widget is developed by Nextedy Systems <https://www.nextedy.com>
+The **Work Items Gantt** is brought to you by Nextedy Systems - <https://www.nextedy.com>

-For information about licensing and pricing, please contact us at <info@nextedy.com>
+* [Who we are](https://www.nextedy.com/who/) - Benefit from our global experience
+* [Contact us](https://www.nextedy.com/contact/) - Pop in your question and we will get in touch with you